streamcorpus/streamcorpus-filter/TASKS.md

 > handle spaces and case sensitivity it that state. after that block
 > you have string of tokens instead of bytes.

 Phase 6:  assess multi-core matching
 ------------------------------------

+ * code cleanup:
+   - comment headers at the top of all files
+   - flatten the "lvvlib" dir or rename
+   - detailed inline code comments and self-documenting variable names
+   - make it generally beautiful, clean, and tight before embarking on multi-threading

-9. design & implement multi-core shared memory use of MultiFast
+ * design & implement multi-core shared memory use of MultiFast

-10. speed test on AWS EC2 cc2.8xlarge using 32 cores / 64 GB RAM
+ * speed test on AWS EC2 cc2.8xlarge using 32 cores / 64 GB RAM